Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\prop[miracle-flatness-bis]{Let $R$ be a normal Noetherian domain and $X$ be a quasi-compact $R$-scheme of finite type.
-Assume that \begin{itemize}[noitemsep,label=$-$] \item the non-empty fibres $X \rar \Sp{R}$ are geometrically reduced and pure of dimension $d \geq 1$, \item the set-theoretic closure of the generic fibre of $X$ meets every irreducible component of every fibre of $X \rar \Sp{R}$, \item the generic fibre of $X$ is irreducible, \end{itemize} Then $X$ is flat over $R$.}
+\prop[miracle-flatness-bis]{Let $R$ be a normal Noetherian domain and $X$ be a $R$-scheme of finite type.
+Assume that \begin{itemize}[noitemsep,label=$-$] \item the non-empty fibres $X \rar \Sp{R}$ are geometrically reduced and pure of dimension $d \geq 1$, \item the set-theoretic closure of the generic fibre of $X$ meets the interior of every irreducible component of every non-empty fibre of $X \rar \Sp{R}$, \item the generic fibre of $X$ is irreducible, \end{itemize} Then $X$ is flat over $R$.}

 \demo{I am grateful to O. Gabber for telling me about the following proof.